kbirk/scg/README.md

 ## RPCs

-Client and server code is generated for go:
+Both client and server code is generated for golang:

 ```go
 // server